 “Don’t think that you can have it all your way.
 You better get used to the fact that we are going to have to sell this house.
-And unless you want to starve you better get out there and find a job like I’ve been asking you for years.”
+And unless you want to starve you better get out there and find a job like I’ve been asking you to do for years.”

 Summary of the rules for saying you want a divorce:

 - Use neutral language.